EYBlockchain/nightfall_3/nightfall-administrator/README.md

 It may be necessary to remove control from the multisig contract.
 This should be a rare event but it enables software that is not directly compatible with a multisig to be used (an example is upgrading a contract using `nightfall-deployer`)

 The multisig can be removed and replaced with a single account by selecting `Transfer ownership` from the Admin menu and transferring ownership to a single account key.
 Multisig approval is required to remove the multisig of course.

+This process can be carried out in reverse to re-establish the multisig, in which case ownership must be transferred from the single account address to the multisig address.